pardhu66/pardhu66/README.md

 - 👯 I’m looking to collaborate on **Traffic forcasting with Neural Networks**

-- 👨‍💻 All of my projects are available at [www.pardhuportfolio.com](www.pardhuportfolio.com)

 - 💬 Ask me about **NN and Data Analytics**

 - 📫 How to reach me **pardhugolamaru@gmail.com**